wagtail-deprecated/wagtaildemo/README.md

 This is a demonstration project for [Wagtail CMS](http://wagtail.io).

 *We do __not__ recommend using this project to start your own site*.
-This project is only to provide some examples of implementing common features.
+This project is only to provide some examples of implementing common features, it is not an exemplar of Django or Wagtail best practice.

 If you're reasonably new to Python/Django, we suggest you run this project on a Virtual Machine using Vagrant, which helps  resolve common software dependency issues.
 However for more experienced developers, instructions to start this project without Vagrant follow below.